 These field types are not supported and are returned 'as is' through API responses: vcard, ical, report link, and file attachment.

 Dates and date/times originate from the UTC time zone.
-To convert to your preferred time zone, use power query or DAX functions.
+Use power query or DAX functions to convert to your preferred time zone.

 Tables containing duplicate column names generate an error.
 This typically occurs when you create a lookup/summary field that has the same name as an existing field in the table.